|

 of poverty, fear, obsession, inhibition and ignorance,

-the reward of our success will be nothing
+whereas the reward of our success

-but the nonexistence thereof.
+will be nothing but the nonexistence thereof.

 Every single achievement gives satisfaction,